RishDog001/RishDog001/README.md

 ### About Me
 Hello, my name is Rish Naik.
-I am 24 years old and a final-year Computer Science/IT student at Conestoga College.
+I am 24 years old and a recent Computer Science/IT graduate from Conestoga College.
 I have experience in Microsoft Office tools such as Word, Excel, PowerPoint, and Access.
 I have also learned programming languages such as C#, HTML/CSS, JavaScript, ASP.NET MVC, Java (including Android development), Python, and VBA.
-I also have experience using Adobe Creative Cloud, animation software like Blender, and data visualization tools like PowerBI and Tableau. 👋
+I also have experience using Adobe Creative Cloud, animation software like Blender, and data visualization tools like PowerBI and Tableau.
+I am looking for a full-time job and am willing to start immediately.👋

 <!--
 **RishDog001/RishDog001** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.